paulbradish/awesome-digital-marketing/README.md

 ### Affiliate management services
 * [PartnerStack](https://partnerstack.com/) - Helps you recruit, engage, and scale your entire ecosystem of partners — from affiliates to referral and reseller partners.
 ## Content marketing
+### Research
+* [Also Asked](https://alsoasked.com/) - A great tool for getting to grips with the breadth of topical research.
+It unearths troves of data, in an effective and easy to use way.
 * [Answer The Public](https://answerthepublic.com/) - Extracts autocomplete data from search engines like Google then quickly cranks out every useful phrase and question people are asking.
+### Writing
+* [Capitalize My Title](https://capitalizemytitle.com/) - Makes title capitalization easy.
+Automatically capitalize and case convert to Title Case (in AP, APA, Chicago, MLA, BB, AMA), sentence case, UPPERCASE, lowercase, and more.

 ## Customer support